alexa-labs/skill-workshop-smart-city/Module 5 - Respond to What department did we spend the most money on/README.md

 }
 ```

-4. Add other helper functions
+4. Add `onlyUnique` helper function, which helps us get the unique department names from the data returned by the API.

 ```js
 function onlyUnique(value, index, self) {